 “So now we just start saying things about the movie.”

 “On what side of the river you’re eating sausages, and the other side you’re eating rabbit.”

 “This place was built by the Nazis.”

 “It looks like I’m in Barry Lyndon all of a sudden.”

 “They’re very good with leathers.”

 The Grand Budapest Hotel remains my least favorite of Anderson’s live-action films — it’s his most precious in style, and I find no human connection to the heightened characters — but this commentary is a blast.
 It’s… a lot of commentary, and I mean that in a good way as Anderson and friends leave minimal gaps and instead fill your ears with far more than mere talk about the film’s production.
-They name drop like mad, but rather than do so simply for the bragging rights it’s almost always in service of a story, anecdote, or acknowledgement of films and people they adore.
+They name drop like mad, but rather than do so simply for the bragging rights it’s almost always in service of a story, anecdote, or acknowledgment of films and people they adore.
 It’s a struggle to keep up at times as Anderson in particular sees every name as an invite to a tangent.
 Sometimes it’s just to list someone’s filmography, and other times it comes with a story or connection.
 Highly recommended listen.

 Read more Commentary Commentary from the archives.